philipturner/molecular-renderer/Documentation/tests.md

 Run a test that hits the pain points of ray tracing.
 Long primary ray traversal times in the DDA, high divergence for AO rays.
 Not exactly stressing the BVH update process.
 Rather, a single unchanging BVH and a rotating camera to detect stuttering.
 Make the test scaleable to different distances and window sizes.

+Objective is not to reach a certain limit of distance or compute capacity.
+Rather, the upper limits are fixed at the parameter combinations that caused problems for GTX 970.

 ## Chunk Loader

 Objective is to reach as many atoms as possible, until your GPU runs out of memory.